FlowFuse/flowfuse/docs/install/docker/windows-docker-ce.md

 ## Prerequisites

-Ensure your system meets the following Windows Subsustem form Linux 2 requirements:
+Ensure your system meets the following Windows Subsystem for Linux v2 requirements:

 - Windows Server 2022
 - Windows 10 version 2004 and higher (Build 19041 and higher)